Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     `[file a.docx]` is the same as `["File A.docx"]` and `['fILE a.dOCX']`
   File names not mentioned in this file are not considered, even if they are available in the file system.
 Set-OutlookSignatures will report files which are in the file system but not mentioned in the current ini, and vice versa.<br>
   When there are two or more sections for a filename: The keys and values are not combined, each section is considered individually (SortCulture and SortOrder still apply).
-  This can be useful in the following scenario: Multiple shared mailboxes shall use the same template, individualized by using \$CURRENTMAILBOX[...] variables.
+  This can be useful in the following scenario: Multiple shared mailboxes shall use the same template, individualized by using `$CURRENTMAILBOX[...]$` variables.
 A user can have multiple of these shared mailboxes in his Outlook configuration.
     - Solution A: Use multiple templates (possible in all versions)
       - Instructions
         - Create a copy of the initial template for each shared mailbox.